Home > ELWIND

 A project like ELWIND is now even more important than before.
 The new geopolitical and energy market reality, the urgency of climate change, and the Russian war against Ukraine require the EU to drastically accelerate the green energy transition and increase Europe’s energy independence from unreliable suppliers and fossil fuels faster.
 For Estonia and Latvia, local competitive and green energy production has become a matter of national security more than ever.

 The objective on the offshore wind energy is to develop the full potential of Europe´s offshore wind energy.
-The European Commission has proposed the revision of the Renewable Energy Directive, increasing the target of energy production from renewable sources to 40% by 2030.
+The revised EU Renewable Energy Directive that entered into force on 20.11.2023, sets an overall renewable energy target of at least 42,5% by 2030, aiming at 45%.
 The EU Strategy on Offshore Renewable Energy estimates, that the objective to have an installed capacity of at least 60GW of offshore wind energy by 2030, with a view to reach 300GW by 2050, is realistic and achievable.
 The strategy emphasizes cross-border cooperation and the importance of enhancing maritime spatial planning for a successful large-scale deployment of offshore renewable energy.

 On August 30, 2022, eight European Union countries bordering the Baltic Sea signed the Marienborg declaration committing to increase the offshore wind power generation capacity sevenfold – to 20 gigawatts by 2030 – in order to decrease dependency on Russian energy.
 The declaration recognizes the substantial potential for the offshore wind power in the Baltic Sea basin, reaching up to 93 GW.
 Among other issues the aim is also to explore joint cross-border renewable energy projects and identify infrastructure needs to enable the integration of renewable energy needed to ensure security of supply and affordable energy in our homes and businesses, while respecting Member States’ national energy policy priorities and their choices of energy mix.